On the chromatic number of structured Cayley graphs: Abstract

 \section{Abstract}

-In this paper, we will study the chromatic number of Cayley graphs of algebraic groups that arise from algebraic constructions.
-Using Lang-Weil bound and representation theory of finite simple groups of Lie type, we will establish lower bounds on the chromatic number of these graphs.
-This provides a lower bound for the chromatic number of Cayley graphs of the regular graphs associated to the ring of $n\times n$ matrices over finite fields.
-Using Weil's bound for Kloosterman sums we will also prove an analogous result for $\SL_2$ over finite rings.
+In this paper, we will study the chromatic number of a family of Cayley graphs that arise from algebraic constructions.
+Using Lang-Weil bound and representation theory of finite simple groups of Lie type, we will establish lower bounds on the chromatic number of a large family of these graphs.
+As a corollary we obtain a lower bound for the chromatic number of certain Cayley graphs associated to the ring of $n\times n$ matrices over finite fields, establishing a result for the case of $\SL_n$ parallel to a theorem of Tomon~\cite{Tomon} for $\GL_n$.
+Moreover, using Weil's bound for Kloosterman sums we will also prove an analogous result for $\SL_2$ over certain finite rings.